Honda ZR-V: Australia

-The ZR-V was launched in Australia on 22 May 2023, It is available in three trim levels: X, L, and LX, it is powered by a 1.5-litre turbocharged petrol engine or a 2.0-litre e:HEV hybrid powertrains, the latter powertrain option exclusive for the range topping LX trim.
+The ZR-V was launched in Australia on 22 May 2023, It is available in three trim levels: X, L, and LX, it is powered by a 1.5-litre turbocharged petrol or a 2.0-litre e:HEV petrol hybrid powertrains, the latter powertrain option exclusive for the range topping LX trim.

+In May 2026, the ZR-V line-up was updated in Australia with the e:HEV petrol hybrid was made available for the X and L trims.
+In addition, the 1.5-litre turbocharged petrol were discontinued for all trims except for the X trim.

 New Zealand

-The ZR-V went on sale in New Zealand in May 2023, with two variants available: Turbo and Sport, it is powered by a 1.5-litre turbocharged petrol engine or a 2.0-litre e:HEV hybrid powertrains, with the latter powertrain standard for the latter variant.
+The ZR-V went on sale in New Zealand in May 2023, with two variants available: Turbo and Sport, it is powered by a 1.5-litre turbocharged petrol or a 2.0-litre e:HEV petrol hybrid powertrains, with the latter powertrain standard for the latter variant.

 United Kingdom

-The ZR-V was launched in the UK on the 4 July 2023, three trim levels are available: Elegance, Sport and Advance, powered solely by the 2.0-litre e:HEV hybrid petrol powertrain.
-Models sold in Europe are manufactured in China at GAC Honda's Huang Pu Plant.
+The ZR-V was launched in the UK on the 4 July 2023, three trim levels are available: Elegance, Sport and Advance, powered solely by the 2.0-litre e:HEV petrol hybrid.
+Models sold in Europe are manufactured in China at GAC Honda's Huangpu Plant in the Guangzhou district.